NT-ARCE

 For member & membership questions, you can write to your club membership volunteer Mike Randrup.

 Here is a link to national ARCE if you'd like to renew your membership now.
+Don't forget to designate North Texas ARCE as your affiliated local chapter.
+Many thanks to all those who have already renewed!

 Manage Membership at ARCE.org